 In a 2013 speech, Cameron attacked flaws in the eurozone and what he called the EU’s excessive bureaucracy and lack of democratic accountability.
 He also promised to hold a referendum on the UK’s EU membership if his Conservative Party won the 2015 elections, which it subsequently did.

 In November 2015, Cameron announced that before holding a referendum, he would seek EU reform in four major areas: national sovereignty, immigration policy, financial and economic regulation, and competitiveness.
 In February 2016, EU leaders agreed to a number of changes, including protections for non-euro currencies within the EU, new limits on migrants’ benefits, a commitment to reducing EU regulation, and official recognition that the push for “ever closer union” does not apply to the UK.

 With these reforms, Cameron hoped to quell the country’s Euroskepticism, but the specter of mass migration, combined with several major terrorist attacks in Europe, gave the Leave camp new ammunition.
-“What he didn’t bargain for was that the migration crisis would get very bad,” says CFR Senior Fellow Sebastian Mallaby.
+“What he didn’t bargain for was that the migration crisis would get very bad,” said CFR’s Sebastian Mallaby.
 EU leaders have made clear that the subsequent Leave win invalidated the reforms.

 What happens now that the British people have voted Leave?

 The UK’s situation is unprecedented; no full member of the EU has ever left.
 (Greenland, a territory of Denmark, left in 1982.)